Amputation and Social Security Benefits – What You Need to Know

 Amputation injuries are permanent injuries that can result in a lifelong disability and even wrongful death.

 While the cause for the amputation is not important for your social security case, the result and functionality after the amputation is extremely important.
 The SSA will examine the individual’s ability to function as a basis for awarding disability benefits.
 In this type of case, children are treated the same way as adults in regard to amputations.
+The social security lawyers at the Strom Law Firm can help.

-For this condition to be severe enough to meet the social security administration’s listing the claimant must have either:
+For this condition to be severe enough to meet the social security administration’s listing, the claimant must have either:

 - amputation of both hands,